Carrot Farming in Kenya – A Simple Guide

 Carrots were previously grown in cold places, but they love the sun very much, just to let you know.
 So, growing carrots in areas with lots of sunlight is advisable.

-As for the water, you always have to keep the soil moist and ensure that the water has penetrated deep.
+As for the water, you must keep the soil moist and ensure that the water has penetrated deep.

 In summary, carrot farming in Kenya is a productive activity with a ready market.
 In short, when harvesting carrots, you should not damage or break them.